 The Sami people, who are native to Northern Scandinavia (an area known as Lapland) are the reindeer herders of Norway.
 Two Samis shared information about their heritage during our Tromso excursion and it was a favorite part of the experience for us.

-Because of global warming, snow on mountains prematurely melts with an increase of just a few degrees of temperature.
+Because of global warming, snow on mountains prematurely melts with the increase of just a few degrees of temperature.
 That melted snow can quickly freeze with any variation in temperature drop, for example.
 Reindeer thrive in the snow.
 They do not thrive on ice.